I’m a part of Jennifer Rizzo’s Holiday House Walk.

 Here’s wishing you a very junk filled Merry Christmas and wonderful holiday season with loved ones!

-Most of today’s reveals are in tutorial form in Unique Projects.
-Click to see!
+Most of today’s reveals are in tutorial form in my PROJECT GALLERIES.

 You can visit my 2010 home tour HERE.